 It’s really important to use the right paper with the right medium.

 For Stampin’ Up! inks, you really need to use Stampin’ Up! cardstock.
 I buy Whisper White like it’s going out of style.
 The paper absorbs the ink beautifully – these products were designed to work together.
 I compared the use of Stampin’ Up! ink on Stampin’ Up! paper and Neenah paper with some photos in THIS POST.

 I also make sure I have watercolor paper handy.
-It’s extremely thick and absorbent, so it doesn’t pill up or tear when you apply water to it.
+My favorite brand is 90lb Strathmore.
+It’s thick but not too thick, and it has a fairly smooth surface so you can still heat emboss on it.
+It doesn’t pill up or tear when you apply water to it.
 This paper is also great for blending Stampin’ Up! markers.
 And, of course, it’s ideal for using an Aqua Painter.

 My Favorite Tool Basics

 As far as the necessities, I prefer these:

 - Heat Tool – I use a Stampin’ Up! heat tool.
 It’s pretty quiet, which is great because I do a lot of crafting after the kids go to sleep!

 - Blender Pens – I love these!
 There are so many uses.
 You can use them for blending markers or for picking up ink and coloring.
 They come in a pack of three, which I bought maybe 5 years ago?
 I’m still working on my first pack!!